ololiuhqui/magnolia-free-hugo-theme/README.md

 ### 3. Multilingual

 - The default content language is english (it can be changed), but you can add as many languages as you want very easily, the theme includes an italian language example and a dropdown menù for easily switching between languages.
+Permalinks can be localized in each language (eg. you can have `/contacts` for english and `/contatti` for italian).

 ### 4. Customizable